 159 rue Saint-Honore, 1st arrond. (across from the Carrousel du Louvre and Paris Photo)

-Often used for breakfast, lunch and dinner meetings because of its proximity to Paris Photo.
+Often used for breakfast, lunch and dinner meetings because of its former proximity to Paris Photo and the Louvre.
 Decent, if uninspired, food, but service can be distracted and slow, especially when it is crowded, which it usually is on a weekend.
 Not inexpensive, but it is open late.

 Food: 7 Service: 5 Atmosphere: 6 Value: 6 Price: High Moderate (on Lunch/Dinner)

 24, rue de Rivoli

 This is a bistro that my friend Gerard Dole has suggested to me that I have not yet had a chance to try.
 His recommendations have always been reasonably priced and first-rate when it comes to the food.

 16 rue de la Grange Bateliere, 7th arrond.